TAX AND PENSIONS

 • LinkedIn icon

 Self Assessment tax returns are a method of paying tax for those that are self-employed, partners in a partnership business, ministers of religion, or trustees and executors of an estate.
-There are also a number of other reasons you may be responsible for paying your own tax, such as if tax cannot be collected via your PAYE code, so it is important to understand how your tax should be paid before the end of a tax year.
+There are also a number of other reasons you may be responsible for paying your own tax, such as if tax cannot be collected via your PAYE code, so it is important to understand how to pay your Self Assessment tax before the end of a tax year.

 You are required to inform HM Revenue & Customs (HMRC) if you earn an income through any of the above means, which can be done by completing a Self Assessment Tax Return online or on paper.
 Completing this type of assessment will allow HMRC to determine how much tax is owed on your yearly income and capital gains.
-You will then be informed of how much you must pay HMRC at the end of the tax year.
+You will then be informed of how much you must pay HMRC and when your Self Assessment payment is due at the end of the tax year.

 Quickbooks’ easy-to-use Self Assessment accounting software allows you to obtain real-time tax estimates for Self Assessment Tax Payments.